arazilab/openai_bot_utils/README.md

 ### Use `BooleanConsensusAgent` for reliable yes/no answers

-This special agent repeatedly asks the model a yes/no question and aggregates the results to improve reliability.
+This agent repeats the yes/no question until either:

-You can specify:
-- `n_votes`: how many times to ask and return majority
-- `target_confidence`: minimum confidence required, based on entropy (needs `min_votes` and `max_votes` too)
+- A fixed number of votes are collected (majority mode), or
+- The confidence level reaches the target threshold (confidence mode).

 #### Example: Majority vote